 About Russell Clarke

-Meanwhile lets just say that we are proud Russell Clarke contributed a whooping 8 entries.
+But we are proud to say that Russell Clarke contributed 8 entries already.

 It is perhaps the greatest paradox in the investment world that many consistently profitable money managers have a large percentage of losing clients, writes Russell Clarke.
 I recently saw the records of a very successful US Hedge Fund, that showed over 40% of their lifetime client base had actually lost money while investing with the […]